HamishHamiltonSmith/Mirror/README.md

 ![Image](https://github.com/HamishHamiltonSmith/Mirror/blob/main/examples/Screenshot%202022-08-24%2020.56.55.png)

 Mirror is a small site where you can remotely access SQL-based databases, with this connection you are able to view and manage the databse from your browser.
 Make sure you only use this service with https.
-The site is currently down for maintenence as of August 2022 but usually you can access it with the url: https://mirror-2c43c.web.app/.
-If the site is down, its code is avaidable in the repository and interpriter-ready or there are some snapshots below.
+The site is currently not hosted, however all code is avaidable in the repository and interpriter-ready so you can still use the service, or, there are some snapshots below.

 ## Getting started